distbit0/distbit.xyz/_posts/2026-05-19-malicious-futarchy-proposal-strategies.md

 Many holders may think:

-"This proposal is slightly negative-EV, but I would still rather hold ASSET after it passes than hold USD."
+"This proposal is slightly -EV, but I would still rather hold ASSET after it passes than hold USD."

 So they do not sell PASS-ASSET near the threshold.
 Their unwillingness to sell is not approval of the proposal.
 It means the proposal's harm is smaller than their reservation value for staying exposed to ASSET.

-This creates a much thinner supply curve than the spot market cap suggests.
-The attacker is not buying through the whole market cap.
+This creates a much thinner supply curve than the ASSET holder base suggests.
+The attacker is not buying through every holder.
 They are buying through the smaller float of holders and traders willing to conditionally exit below the passing threshold.

 The attack works when the proposer's private value from passage exceeds the cost of clearing that conditional float.
 For example, a proposal that transfers value to the proposer may impose a small loss on every holder, while giving the proposer a concentrated payout.
 Each holder may rationally refuse to sell PASS-ASSET because the loss is not large enough to justify conditional exit, yet the proposer can profit by buying the limited supply that is available and pushing the market above the threshold.

-This is mainly useful for negative-EV proposals, especially mildly negative ones.
-If the proposal is strongly negative-EV, more holders prefer USD in the PASS world and sell.
-If it is only slightly negative-EV, bullish holders may tolerate the harm, leaving too little corrective supply below the pass threshold.
+This is mainly useful for -EV proposals, especially mildly -EV ones.
+If the proposal is strongly -EV, more holders prefer USD in the PASS world and sell.
+If it is only slightly -EV, bullish holders may tolerate the harm, leaving too little corrective supply below the pass threshold.

-## Short-Window Squeeze

-This is the simpler version of the conditional exit squeeze.

-Instead of relying on holders' reservation prices, the proposer relies on time.
-The proposal window is short, attention is scarce, and most holders do not notice or act quickly enough.
-The proposer buys PASS-ASSET before enough counter-manipulation liquidity arrives.

-This can pass a negative-EV proposal even if holders would have sold PASS-ASSET given enough time.
-The attack exploits latency in governance attention rather than long-term unwillingness to sell.

-This is mostly useful for negative-EV proposals.
-A proposer with a positive-EV proposal can also buy PASS-ASSET during a short window, but that is closer to accelerating price discovery than extracting value.
-The malicious version depends on the market not having enough time to mobilize the correction that would have happened later.

-## Summary

-- Vague proposal bluff: applies to positive-EV and negative-EV proposals.
-- Decision selection bias: applies to positive-EV and negative-EV proposals.
-- Sabotage commitment: applies to positive-EV and negative-EV proposals, but only when sabotage is credible and reputation is not valuable.
-- Knock-in delivery buy wall: applies to proposals with optional value-creating work and enough capital to defend PASS-ASSET until delivery becomes privately rational.
-- Conditional exit squeeze: mainly applies to negative-EV proposals.
-- Short-window squeeze: mainly applies to negative-EV proposals.

-These strategies attack different parts of the correction process.
-Vagueness makes selling PASS-ASSET feel adverse-selected.
-Decision selection bias changes what PASS-ASSET is pricing by correlating passage with favorable states.
-Sabotage changes the fail branch.
-Knock-in delivery makes selling PASS-ASSET self-negating because enough sell pressure can force the proposer into the value-creating branch.
-Conditional exit squeeze exploits holders who dislike the proposal but still prefer post-passage ASSET to USD.
-Short-window squeeze exploits delayed attention.
-In each case, the failure is not that traders cannot see the proposal market price.
-The failure is that the trade needed to correct it is made risky, unprofitable, self-negating, or too slow to arrive.

 If you found this interesting, have feedback or are working on something related, let's chat: [email](mailto:me@distbit.xyz), [twitter (@distbit0)](https://twitter.com/distbit0), or [schedule a 20 min call](https://cal.com/distbit/call?duration=20)